 The encapsulation efficiency of formulated niosome was measured using the exhaustive dialysis method.
-1 mL of each niosome formulation was transferred into different dialysis bags.
+One mL (1 mL) of each niosome formulation was transferred into different dialysis bags.
 The sample was sealed and put in a separate beaker containing 50 mL PBS solution (pH 7.4).
-The solution was stirred using a magnetic stirrer for 24 hours.
-The loose extract in the outside compartment was sampled and treated with TPC assay, thn measured using UV-Vis Spectrophotometer (Shimadzu, Japan) at 730 nm.
+The solution was stirred using a magnetic stirrer for 24 h.
+The loose extract in the outside compartment was sampled and treated with TPC assay, then measured using UV-Vis Spectrophotometer (Shimadzu, Japan) at 730 nm.
 A series of standard Theobroma cacao L. pod husk extract was also made using TPC assay.
-The encapsulation efficiency % was calculated with the formula below.
+The encapsulation efficiency (%) was calculated with this formula:

-Encapsulation efficiency (%) = $$\frac{T - F}{T} \times 100 \%$$ pH measurements

-T = Total extract (ppm)

-F = free extract in the supernatant (ppm)
+Encapsulation efficiency (%) = $$\frac{T-F}{T} \times 100\%$$ where T = Total extract (ppm) and F = free extract in the supernatant (ppm).